Richard Parry FAQs

 My studio is located within Zone 2 of London.
 Please give at least one week's notice.
 Visits usually last one hour.

 To purchase an artwork

-Tell me the title of the artwork you're interested in, and I'll be in touch with availability, price information and to answer any questions.
+Tell me the title of the artwork, and I'll be in touch with availability, price information and to answer any questions.

 To see an artwork

-Tell me the title/s you're interested in, and I'll be in touch to arrange a viewing in person or online and high-resolution images.
+Tell me the title/s, and I'll be in touch to arrange a viewing in person and/or online.

 Can I see available artworks?

 What's the best way to learn about an artwork that interests me?

 Seeing it in person is the best way.
 No obligation studio visits are free and available by appointment.
 You can informally view artworks and I'll be able to answer any questions.